alanelias/laravel-mix-api/docs/config.md

 **Related:** https://github.com/sindresorhus/gulp-chmod

-**Elixir Notifications:** some people don't like mix notifications so you can turn it off allways by adding this:
+**Mix Notifications:** some people don't like mix notifications so you can turn it off allways by adding this:

 ```json
 {